 To set the stage, I first learned web development through Python and Django.
 After spending four years building Django apps, I got a job doing Ruby on Rails and expected the transition to be really simple.
 That’s when it became clear to me that the two languages and frameworks are different.

 The Ruby on Rails web framework is built using the Ruby programming language while the Django web framework is built using the Python programming language.

 This is where much of difference lies.
 The two languages are visually similar but are worlds apart in their approaches to solving problems.

 Ruby is designed to be infinitely flexible and empowering for programmers.
 It allows Ruby on Rails to do lots of little tricks to make an elegant web framework.
 This can feel even magical at times but this flexibility can be good and bad at times.
-Sometimes code works when you didn’t expect it to and leaves you feeling really impressed.
+Sometimes code works when you didn’t expect it to and l5eaves you feeling really impressed.
 Other times the Ruby magic can make it very hard to track down bugs for hours.